-Firefighters tackle Mansfield industrial blaze
+Mansfield: Homes evacuated after fire at industrial building

 Crews continue to work hard to contain the fire on forest road Mansfield.
 Please avoid the area. pic.twitter.com/V4P9QiQVXZ— Nottinghamshire Fire and Rescue Service (@nottsfire) March 18, 2023

-Police officers have also been assisting the fire service with Nottingham Road, Forest Road and Sandhurst Avenue closed and several properties evacuated.
+About 70 firefighters have been involved in the operation, with Nottingham Road, Forest Road and Sandhurst Avenue closed and several properties evacuated.

-Nottinghamshire Police said a rest centre was on standby for evacuated residents "if the incident becomes prolonged".

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.